 Best known as Marvel’s “Man Without Fear,” Matthew Murdock patrols the gritty midnight streets of New York City’s Hell’s Kitchen neighborhood as his costumed alter ego Daredevil.
 When not in the trenches protecting the Big Apple from the criminal enterprises of villains like the Kingpin and Bullseye, Murdock serves justice in another capacity: as an attorney.

 Blinded by radioactive waste as a child, Matt’s other senses are heightened, giving him a radar-like perception that allows him to see without really seeing.
 After mobsters murder his father, a journeyman boxer, for refusing to throw a match, Matt dedicates himself to fighting the good fight and protecting those upon whom the underworld preys.
-With two seasons of his successful Netflix show under his belt, and more adventures on the way, Daredevil is easily the highest-profile comic book lawyer
+With his Netflix show under his belt, and more adventures on the way, Daredevil is easily the highest-profile comic book lawyer in the business.

 The law firm of Nelson and Murdock is well represented on this list.
 Sidekicks are commonplace in the pages of comic books.
 While Daredevil doesn’t have one, his day-job identity, Matt Murdock, does.
 This takes the form of his BFF and business partner, Franklin “Foggy” Nelson.
 With no superhero persona to speak of, Foggy’s everyman status serves as a counterbalance to his partner’s nocturnal endeavors.
 It’s rare that Foggy shows up to court in the morning with broken ribs from fighting goons or ninjas.
 But even without superpowers or a secret identity, he’s still one hell of an attorney.